RistrettoMike/ristrettorambles/content/ristredatabase.md

 ### Why make this:

-The ristreDatabase came about when I wanted to start logging all of my stream footage from Twitch.
+The RistreDatabase came about when I wanted to start logging all of my stream footage from Twitch.
 I use [the InfoWriter OBS plugin](https://obsproject.com/forum/resources/infowriter.345/) to log timestamps live while broadcasting, then use that to mark and label each hunt appropriately in Davinci Resolve while editing the footage for YouTube.

 Doing this is useful for me to be able to track down specific footage or find precise moments in our Monster Hunter playthroughs, and also enables me to add timestamps to each of the archived VODs on YouTube.
 This makes it easier for viewers to triage the videos on YouTube, and by surfacing this data online in the ristreDatabase it allows me and anyone else interested to filter down large amounts of footage by monster, hunt rank, weapon, game, date, or any combination inbetween.